 The Impact of Core Web Vitals on Website Performance !

 In the ever-evolving landscape of the internet, website performance has become a critical factor influencing user experience and search engine rankings.
-Google, being the dominant player in the search engine realm, introduced Core Web Vitals as a set of metrics aimed at measuring and improving user experience on the web.
+Google, the dominant player in search, introduced Core Web Vitals as a set of metrics to measure and improve the user experience on the web.

 In this article, we will delve into the significance of Core Web Vitals, their impact on search rankings, and how website owners can optimize their sites for enhanced performance.